tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :align: center
    :alt: Down payment product

-Add the down payment product as default to be used from the Odoo configurations.
+Add the down payment product as default to be used from the CoquiAPPs configurations.

 .. image:: mexico/mx_ft_23.png
    :align: center